CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 This will return the number of customers on a database.

-Well call these aggregation functions, and we use them to modify the results while aggregating the table results - we had a list of rows for customers, now we have the count of customers: we aggregated the rows by counting them.
+We call these aggregation functions, and we use them to modify the results while aggregating the table results - we had a list of rows for customers, now we have the count of customers: we aggregated the rows by counting them.

 ##### EXERCISE 6.a